• Home

 Grainger Market was originally opened in 1835 and it’s one of the largest covered indoor market back them.
 I must warn you, you can get lost in here and in a very good way.
 I have lived here for years and still can’t find the pizza stall at first go.
 Nevertheless, you can find all sorts in here, from street food from around the world, retro games shop, the oldest M&S stall is here too, bakeries, fruits and veg stalls and butchers.
 (Check out the list at the end for what to have here for food).

-You can also take a guided food tour for Grainger Market
+You can also take a guided food tour for Grainger Market :

-5. Visit Tynemouth and the coast
+5. Day Trip to Tynemouth and the coast from Newcastle Upon Tyne city centre

 A picture of Tynemouth beach